-Chat to any IT manager about ERP implementation you will most likely witness a dramatic eye-roll and the sigh of a broken man or woman - but does the topic of implementing a new ERP solution have to be so down-beat?
-Our answer... not if you know what to avoid and how to tackle the project without being misled.
+Chat to any IT manager about ERP implementation, and you will most likely witness a dramatic eye-roll and the sigh of a broken man or woman.
+But does the topic of implementing a new ERP really have to be so complicated?

-Because installing an ERP system affects your entire business, a number of challenges arise.
-However, these difficulties shouldn’t stop you from enjoying the benefits of ERP.
-Here are six common challenges of ERP to help you choose and implement the right ERP solution for you.
+Certainly not!
+And especially not if you know what to avoid in the process.
+You see, because installing an ERP system will affect your entire business, it's only natural that a number of challenges arise.
+However, these difficulties shouldn't stop you from enjoying the benefits of ERP.
+In this guide, we have listed six common ERP challenges to help you choose and implement the right ERP solution for your organisation.

 1. Working out which processes need to be integrated

-The first challenge of implementing ERP is trying to work out which processes and systems would benefit from ERP integration, and which would end up impeding the workflow of your business.
+The first challenge of ERP implementation is trying to work out which of your already existing processes and systems would benefit from an ERP integration.
+And which of these would end up impeding the workflow of your business?
 This is especially difficult for organisations with different competing divisions.